savonet/book/language.md

 Here, we have a source `pre` which we amplify by the value of the reference `volume` in order to define a source `post`.
-On both sources, the `lufs` function instructs that we should measure the LUFS, which value can be obtained by calling the `lufs` and `lufs_momentary` methods attached to the sources.
+On both sources, the `lufs` function instructs that we should measure the LUFS\index{LUFS}, which value can be obtained by calling the `lufs` and `lufs_momentary` methods attached to the sources.
 Regularly (10 times per second), we run the function `adjust` which multiplies the volume by the coefficient needed to reach -14 LUFS (to be